 I do appreciate it greatly.

 Director: Lenny Abrahamson.

-Brie Larson Room movie image and trailer: A24.
+Brie Larson Room movie image: A24.

 “Room Movie (2015) Review: Unpleasantly Well-Made” last updated in January 2022.